nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Display Statistics of Flashcard

-The display statistics of flashcard feature will allow the user to view a Pie Chart of the `Statistics` of the`Flashcard` specified by the given index and display it in the GUI.
+The display statistics of flashcard feature will allow the user to view a Pie Chart of the statistics of the Flashcard specified by the given index and display it in the GUI.

 #### Implementation